-2) Start a New or Open an Existing Report Project Chanalyzer can start with a previously built report project (.wsxr file) or build a new one.

-3) Add a Block to the Report At the top of the Report Builder interface, select Add Graph and choose the type of graph you would like to add.
-Each of these menu items will add a different graph block from Chanalyzer Pro to your report.
+Start a New or Open an Existing Report Project Chanalyzer can start with a previously built report project (.wsxr file) or build a new one.
+Add Block to the Report Each of these menu items will add a different graph block from Chanalyzer to your report.
 When a block is added, it will take a snapshot of one of the panes exactly as it is currently displayed in the application.
 Make sure the correct networks are selected at the time the snapshot is taken so it will be entered in the report correctly.
-Use the display options to choose the correct method of coloring as well.
 There are several block types like graph, table, text or image.
-Each of these can be added by clicking an image in the top of the report builder.
-Refresh a Block If you are not satisfied with the captured image or table results, you can easily update it.
+Each of these can be added from the menu at the top of the report builder.
+Refresh a Block

+If you are not satisfied with the captured image or table results, you can easily update it.
 Move the time span in the navigation pane and adjust any display options you would like.
 Then click the refresh button at the top of the block.
-The block will update to the current graph or table as displayed in Chanalyzer Pro.
+The block will update to the current graph or table as displayed in Chanalyzer.
 Edit Block Details Change the title and description of the report block by clicking the pencil icon in the top right of the block.
-This is where you can change the block title or content, allowing you to create a better and more personalized presentation of your findings.
+This is where you can change the block's title or content, allowing you to create a better and more personalized presentation of your findings.
 Copy Block Details to Clipboard If you would like to use the captured image or table in another program, you can do so by clicking the clipboard icon at the top of the block.